 When choosing the inverter make sure that you choose one that is sized properly and is also capable of producing the proper sine wave for your tools.
 Many items like cordless tool battery chargers and speciality electronic items need these high end inverters to produce the clean power they require.
 Call our offices to ask any questions about choosing the right mobile power setup for your fleet.

 Customer example: One fleet manager was buying inverters for his fleet at around $2000 per unit.
 These inverters worked but we were able to get the cost down to under $1000 for the inverter.
 This reduced the overall cost to the fleet manager while actually providing a better more complete installation setup.
-A simple call to Outside Supply at 1-866-574-4983 made a huge difference in this fleet managers budget.
+A simple call to Outside Supply at (We No Longer Take Phone Calls) made a huge difference in this fleet managers budget.

 Consider reliability over fancy features on many fleet vehicle mobile power systems.
 A more simple system often proves to be the longest lasting and the easiest to swap or replace when there are issues.

 Keeping your batteries charged in your fleet is a must.
 Dead batteries cut into productivity and can create large amounts of down time and unexpected expenses.

 Creating a system to keep both vehicle batteries and auxiliary batteries charged is a must for a fleet manager.